allynbauer/Condor/README.markdown

 Upgrading
 ====================
 In general you can upgrade to new versions of Condor by replacing the system folder in the upgrade with the one you have.
 Hopefully it will not become necessary to change anything outside of this directory, so upgrading is literally as simple as a drag and drop.
-That said, on occasion it may become necessary to do more elaborate upgrades.
+That said, on occasion the need for a more elaborate upgrade might occur.
 If this happens, all of the upgrades that occur outside the scope of the system folder will be individually documented.

 Be Aware
 ====================